ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 We advise you to build a small circuit just to break it in.
 Suggestions:
 1. Build our basic resistor and standalone LED on the long breadboard, and power it with 3.3V and 5V, using the power supply switch. _Is there a marked difference in brightness?_
 2. Add a NPN transistor switch to the circuit, using the breadboard power supply ON-OFF switch as the base switch.

-## Learning how to learn

-The human mind is a very fine machine with amazing capabilities.
-And like any complex mechanism, it takes study to learn to use it effectively.
-This standalone section will contain practical information and advice for learning how to learn.

-##### Learning How to Learn 01

-1. The pain of learning.
-   Knowledge is contain in the brain in complex neural structures, often distributed across the whole brain.
-Learning new knowledge is the process of _attaching_ or _fitting_ new concepts to your already existing _knowledge network_, and often requires significant rearranging to accomplish.
-This process is associated with _mild forms of pain and discomfort_.

-   TO DO: Learn to expect the natural discomfort that comes with learning and don't be afraid of it.
-Give it time.
-Approach the new concept from several different directions.
-Do not ever think that you are not good at this.
-You are already doing this just as everyone else.
-As your brain adjusts to the new knowledge, the pain goes away.

-2. Focus & distraction.
-   It might sound counterintuitive at first that both _focus_ and _distraction_ are important for learning, not just focus.
-The brain does different functions during focus and distraction, and all these functions contribute important steps to the learning process.
-Focus provides the ability to select a handful of related concepts, lock them into short-term memory, and apply directed effort to attach a new concept or set of concepts to the already existing knowledge.
-Incidentally, this is what is called _thinking_.
-Distraction helps the brain relax, recharge, and clean up.

-   TO DO: The so called [_pomodoro technique_](https://francescocirillo.com/pages/pomodoro-technique) is a simple, yet effective way to gain operational control over periods of focus and distraction.
-Use a kitchen timer or the [online tomato timer](https://tomato-timer.com/), set it to 25 minutes and sit down to work a problem, keeping all distractions away (phone, other family members, bathroom, etc).
-Do your best to keep only the relevant concepts in mind and work the problem at hand.
-When the timer goes off, take a 5 minute distraction break.
-Take it as a reward, a chance to get brief relief from the discomfort.
-And practice.
-Like everything else, it takes some time to tell the difference and notice the effects. _Hint: 25 minutes is the average time the [hippocampus](https://en.wikipedia.org/wiki/Hippocampus) can remain fully active before it needs to rest.
-Some brains may be capable of less, say 15 minutes, or more, say 45 minutes.
-The online timer has adjustable settings, so you can experiment to find what works best for you._

 ## Lesson & Assignment 006: Flip-flops